namanaman/namanaman.github.io/README.md

 # [namanaman.github.io](http://namanaman.github.io)

 ## About this page
 My personal site designed & developed using HTML, CSS, and Bootstrap.
-Features a simple one-page review of my past work, my online presence, and my taste in music.
-The design was intended to be clean and simple in nature, where the reader can quickly and easily read it and learn about my work.
+Features a simple one-page review of my past work, my online presence, my taste in music, and my travel history.
+The design was intended to be clean and simple in nature, where the reader can quickly and easily read it and learn about myself and my work.
 I hope to add more to this page in the future!

 ## Design
 Feel free to use this as a template for your own sites, and see the evolution of the design below.